The A–Z of Queen, Volume 1

-The A–Z of Queen, Volume 1 is a compilation album by the English rock band Queen, released in 2007.
+The A–Z of Queen, Volume 1 is a compilation album by the British rock band Queen, released in 2007.

-The album is a 2-disc set available only from Wal-Mart and Amazon.com that features an audio CD and video DVD with music videos and live performances.
+The album is a 2-disc set available only from Wal-Mart and Amazon that features an audio CD and video DVD with music videos and live performances.
 Some of the video performances feature Paul Rodgers playing with Brian May and Roger Taylor as Queen + Paul Rodgers in 2005.
 To date no further volumes have been released.